 - Aid amounts are granted per student for the full school year and are determined by the amount of monies available.

-- Aid is sent directly to the school to be applied toward tuition, with half being sent each semester.
+- Aid is sent directly to the school, with half being sent each semester.

-- Those receiving assistance will be informed by letter, including the amount of the assistance, by June 1 of each year.
+- Those receiving assistance will be informed, including the amount of the assistance, by June 1 of each year.

 - In order to be eligible to continue to receive support, an application must be submitted each year.